Three-body interaction effects on the ground state of one-dimensional anyons: Introduction

-To determine the ground state wave function ($|\Psi\rangle$) of a lattice with $L$ sites and $N$ particles, we used the finite-size density matrix renormalization group algorithm (DMRG) with open boundary conditions, and in order to improve the calculations, we implemented the dynamical block state selection (DBSS) protocol based on a fixed truncation error of the subsystem’s reduced density matrix instead of using a fixed number of preserved states in the DMRG sweeps~\cite{Legeza-PRB03}.
-Also, we truncated the local Hilbert space by considering only $\rho+5$ states when the density of the particles is $\rho=N/L$~\cite{Carrasquilla-PRA13}.
-With the above considerations, we obtained a discarded weight of around $10^{-10}$ or less, and the maximum number of states maintained was $m = 1200$.
 The evolution of the von Neumann block entropy $S_L(l)$ as the size of the block increases is shown in Fig. \ref{fig1} for a lattice with global density $\rho=3$, statistical angle $\theta=\pi/4$, and three different values of the hopping: $t/W=0.1$, $t/W=0.2$, and $t/W=0.5$.
 For small values of the hopping parameter, we expected that the particles would tend to localize and the entanglement would be small.
 This happened for $t/W=0.1$, and we observed that the von Neumann block entropy saturates very quickly and has a small value.
 The above behavior continues for larger values of the hopping parameter ($t/W=0.2$), but the maximum numerical value is larger, indicating that the entanglement has increased.
 These results indicate that for a wide range of values of the hopping the system remains in a phase characterized by a finite correlation length, in accordance with the expression Eq. (\ref{lauchhh}).
 However, things change for larger values.
 For $t/W=0.5$, the von Neumann block entropy increases smoothly and tends to diverge with the block size, which characterizes a critical state.
 In this way, the calculation of the von Neumann block entropy allows us to distinguish between two quantum phases in the system (one critical and the other non-critical) and thus to discern the appearance of a phase transition as we increase the tunneling of the particles.
-This is deduced from the fact that the entropy changes its behavior (saturate-diverge) when we increase the value of $t/W$.
+This can be deduced from the fact that the entropy changes its behavior (saturate-diverge) when we increase the value of $t/W$.
 In this case, considering that the system density is an integer and that we are facing a non-critical phase, the results suggest that the system could be found to be in a Mott-insulator phase characterized by having a finite-correlation length.
 This would explain the fact that the block entropy increases and saturates rapidly at a constant value.
 On the contrary, in the critical region, the system could exhibit a superfluid state, characterized by a divergent behavior of the von Neumann block entropy and the delocalization of the particles along the lattice.
 In conclusion, for a fixed global density $\rho$, the anyon-Hubbard model with local three-body interactions exhibits a Mott insulator to superfluid transition for a finite value of $t/W$.